home-sweet-gnome/dash-to-panel/README.md

 - @MartinPL for toggling favorites on/off in panel
 - @jackwickham for thumbnail middle and right click actions
 - @abakkk for centering the taskbar icons in the panel
+- @quasoft for changing of font weight of ungrouped application titles

 #### Bug Fixes:
 @imrvelj, @Teslator, @bil-elmoussaoui, @brandon-schumann, @sw9, @rockon999 , @lexruee, @3v1n0, @freeroot, @moqmar, @ArtyomZorin